Toyota Celica: Facelift

-For 1997, the only change in the North American Celica was the discontinuation of the GT coupe.
+For 1997, the only change in the North American Celica line up was the discontinuation of the GT coupe.
 Another minor change was given to Japanese market Celicas in December 1997.
-Projector headlights were optional for all models.
+Projector headlights were standard for all models.
 The 3S-GE engine on the SS-II, SS-III and convertible was now the BEAMS version with VVT-i.
-WRC style high rear spoiler returned on the GT-Four and also standard on the SS-III.
+The WRC style high rear spoiler returned on the GT-Four and was also standard on the SS-III.
+Recaro SR-II front seats were optional for the SS-III and GT-Four.
+The 4WS SS-I was discontinued.

-In 1998, the underpowered ST model was discontinued in the U.S., leaving only GT models.
+In 1998, the ST model was discontinued in the US, leaving only GT models.
 In addition, the GT notchback coupe returned after a year's absence.
-In the UK, Toyota released the SR based on the 1.8 ST. The SR has full body kit, mesh grille, 16-inch alloys, and upgraded sound system.
-The U.S. Celica line up was simplified even further in 1999 by eliminating all coupes, leaving only the GT Liftback and GT convertible.
+In the UK, Toyota released the SR based on the 1.8 ST. The SR has a full body kit, mesh grille, 16-inch alloys, and upgraded sound system.

+For the Australian market, the limited edition SX-R was offered in 1998–1999.
+Based on the SX, this model came with black/red interior, white-faced speedometer and tachometer, fog lights and alloy wheels.

+The US Celica line up was simplified even further in 1999 by eliminating all coupes, leaving only the GT Liftback and GT convertible.
 The GT-Four was still offered in Japan.
-Also in early 1999, Toyota released pictures of their XYR concept car, which would soon become the next Celica.
+Also in early 1999, Toyota released pictures of their XYR concept car, which would soon become the next generation Celica.

-Seventh generation (T230; 1999–2006)
+Seventh generation (T230; 1999)

-In July 1999, Toyota began production of the seventh-generation Celica, with European sales beginning late that year.
+In July 1999, Toyota began production of the seventh-generation Celica, with sales beginning late that year.
 It closely resembled the XYR concept with the exception of the front bumper and rear spoiler, while omitting the previously available coupe body style.
-The 2000 model year Celica was an element of Toyota Project Genesis, a failed effort to bring younger buyers to the marque in the United States.
-Toyota took time to lighten the car and lower cost wherever possible.
-Power window and door lock controls were placed in the center console so only 1 set was necessary for both doors.
+This new generation of the Celica was an element of Toyota Project Genesis, a failed effort to bring younger buyers to the marque in the United States.
+Efforts were made to make the car light in weight and cost less to produce.
+Power window and door lock controls were placed in the center console so only one set was necessary for both doors.
 Initial sunroofs were made of polymer plastic instead of the traditional glass.
-This generation was assembled by Kanto Auto Works at its Higashi-Fuji plant in Susono, Shizuoka Prefecture, Japan.
+The seventh-generation Celica was assembled by Kanto Auto Works at its Higashi-Fuji plant in Susono, Shizuoka Prefecture, Japan.